jordanbean-msft/WhatTheHack/xxx-LogicApps/Student/Challenge-05.md

 ## Introduction

+Validation of input data is an important part of any application.
+As the saying goes, "garbage in, garbage out".

+## Description

 In this challenge, you will add validation to the `json` workflow to ensure that the required JSON body values are specified.
 You will also add a custom response to the caller indicating whether the message was accepted or rejected.

-## Description

 - Add a `required` field to the `json` workflow `Parse JSON` action schema to validate that the required JSON body values are specified
 - Add a parallel branch after the `Parse JSON` action to handle valid & invalid input data